The Soldier's Details

 Today Freddie Yensch rests at the Kanchanaburi War Cemetery with 91 other men from 2/4th.

-Freddie would have worked with Green Force from Victoria Point moving through to the Burma railway commencing at Keddau work Camp, before going onto Thetkaw, Meiloe and Aungganaung before being evacuaterd south to Thailand to Tamarkan.
+Freddie would have worked with Green Force from Victoria Point moving through to the Burma railway commencing at Kendau work Camp, before going onto Thetkaw, Meiloe and Aungganaung before being evacuaterd south to Tamarkan in Thailand.
 Sadly Freddie died before he arrived at Tamarkan Hospital Camp.

-His parents Frederick Yensch married Mary Jane McLeod in 1910 in Fremantle.
+His parents Frederick Yensch (b.
+1880 Bunderberg, Qld) married Mary Jane O’Connor 1910 in Fremantle.

-His father worked as a mercer/ haberdashery.
-The family resided for many years at Osbourne Road, East Fremantle.
+The family resided for many years at Osbourne Road, East Fremantle, later moving to Grey Street.

 - Selarang Camp Changi - Singapore